dfki-ric-underactuated-lab/double_pendulum/docs/text/leaderboard.simulation.rst

 The simulation leaderboard compares the performance of different control methods in simulation.
-The task for the controller is to swingup and balance the acrobot/pendubot and keep the end-effector above the threshhold line..
+The task for the controller is to swingup and balance the acrobot/pendubot and keep the end-effector above the threshhold line.

-The scripts for the leaderboard calculation can be found in leaderboard/simulation/acrobot (pendubot is coming soon).
+The scripts for the leaderboard calculation can be found in `leaderboard/simulation/acrobot` for the acrobot and in `leaderboard/simulation/pendubot` for the pendubot.

 Creating the Leaderboard
 ------------------------